Yoji Anjo

-Yoji Anjo (安生 洋二, Anjō Yōji) (born March 28, 1967) is a retired Japanese professional wrestler and mixed martial artist.
+Yoji Anjo (安生 洋二, Anjō Yōji) (born March 28, 1967) is a retired Japanese professional wrestler, mixed martial artist and kickboxer.
+Anjo is considered to be one of the pioneers of the shoot style movement during the 1980s and early 90s.

 Professional wrestling career

 Universal Wrestling Federation and New Japan Pro-Wrestling (1985–1988)

 A former practitioner of judo, sumo and muay thai, Anjo tried professional wrestling after meeting Nobuhiko Takada.
 He passed the original Universal Wrestling Federation's entrance tests and had his debut on July 6, 1985, against Osamu Hoshina.
 He only wrestled a handful of matches for the company, as it collapsed later in the year and its roster moved back to New Japan Pro-Wrestling, where Anjo debuted as a low-ranking member of the UWF "invading" army.
 Often teaming with fellow shooter Tatsuo Nakano, he feuded with names like Akira Nogami, Osamu Matsuda and Masakatsu Funaki as part of the NJPW junior heavyweight division.
 He eventually left the company in 1988 following Takada, Akira Maeda and the rest of his crew to form the second incarnation of UWF.